 The 6G media architecture considers the coexistence of heterogeneous networks for media services, separating transmission methods for each media element and intelligently integrating them.
 This enables 6G to simultaneously support massive simultaneous viewing and hyper-personalized, interactive media.
 This approach can be applied across multicast/broadcast, streaming, XR, and next-generation immersive media.

-6.1.x.3 Related Use Cases and Requirements in 22.870
+6.1.x.3 Related Use Cases and Requirements in TR 22.870

 Clause 5.4.2 Support of legacy services